bluecatlabs/gateway-workflows/Certified/README.md

 ## **Customer Impact**

-Beginning in BlueCat Gateway v20.10.1 in October, the GitHub Import feature will no longer pull from Certified, only from the Examples folder.
+Beginning in BlueCat Gateway v20.11.1 in November, the GitHub Import feature will no longer pull from Certified, only from the Examples folder.
 These example workflows demonstrate the power and flexibility of BlueCat Gateway